Disclaimer: This is sponsored content. All opinions and views are of Guerra Dentaland does not reflect the same of KOAA.

 Implants are also now a standard of care when it comes to dentures which generally means a little more work on the front end - but you won't ever have to worry about pastes, powders, or adhesive pads to keep those dentures in place.

 Dr. Guerra says “Patients that have dentures and aren't happy with them may want to look into implants that are placed to support dentures.
 In 2021, it has become a standard of care.
 Past generations had dentures and no implants, today people that have dentures want some implants to hold them in.
 It's an increase in quality of life for those patients.”

 Dr. Guerra explains, “Implants can fail.
-There's not a dentist out there that has been placing implants that hasn't had some fail.
-That may be due to some of the patient's medical conditions they have going on that just doesn't allow them to have that implant integrated - or become fused with the bone.
+There's not a dentist out there that has been placing implants that haven't had some failures.
+That may be due to some of the patient's medical conditions they have going on that just don't allow them to have that implant integrated - or become fused with the bone.
 There could be other reasons for failure, for example, someone has had extensive gum disease where they were pre-disposed to bacteria attacking the implant.”

 If you have questions, make sure to follow up with your dentist and Dr. Guerra says you can always feel free to contact Guerra Dental for a consultation.

 Guerra Dentalis a proud sponsor of Your Healthy Family